SauravPatel31/ecommerce-_ui/README.md

 - View products, add them to the cart, and purchase them.
 - Manage your profile and view your orders.
 - Toggle between light and dark themes.
+- **Error Handling**: In case of a failed API request, the app will handle the exceptions and display appropriate error messages.
 ## Contributing

 Contributions are welcome!
 Follow these steps: